wavefrontHQ/docs/pages/doc/wavefront_obsolescence_policy.md

 ## Delta Counters

 Wavefront delta counter behavior changed with [Release 2020.26](2020.26.x_release_notes.html).
-* The original delta counter implementation became obsolete with [Release 2020.26](2020.26.x_release_notes.html).
+* The original delta counter implementation was Deprecated with [Release 2020.26](2020.26.x_release_notes.html).
 Wavefront changed delta counter queries to use `cs()` in the Wavefront Usage integration and tracing RED metrics.
 * The original delta counter implementation is End of Live March 31, 2021.

-{% include warning.html content="You have to revise delta counter queries to use `cs()` for any custom dashboard or alert which uses delta counter data." %}
+{% include warning.html content="You have to revise delta counter queries to use `cs()` for any custom dashboard or alert which uses delta counter data.
+Starting in April 2021 `ts()` queries on delta counters will no longer work.
+Wavefront will no longer store delta counters in two different formats." %}

-Starting in April 2021:
-* `ts()` queries on delta counters will no longer work.
-* Wavefront will no longer store delta counters in two different formats

 ### Automatic Migrations and Required Changes